YAOJING-DUT/YAOJING-DUT.github.io/_portfolio/portfolio-1.md

 </p>
 🛠️<b>TOOLS</b>：LabVIEW-MATLAB、Serial Communications<br>
 🍞<b>SOFTWARE</b>＆<b>HARDWARE</b>：<br>
+&ensp;&ensp;At the white-light output and the laser output (as indicated by the arrows), individual shutters are installed to control the switching between white-light illumination and laser illumination on the sample.
+During bright-field illumination, the White control indicator is activated, whereas during laser excitation, the Laser control indicator is illuminated.
 <p align="center">
   <img src="/images/drift correction3.png" width="223" height="318">
   <img src="/images/shutter.png" width="518" height="318">
 </p>
 📹<b>VIDEO</b>：<br>
+&ensp;&ensp;For every 2000 frames acquired, an automatic drift correction will be performed.
+This process includes “turning on the white light, turning off the laser, capturing a bright-field image, calling MATLAB for computation, turning off the white light, turning on the laser, and controlling the PIEZO actuator to compensate for the drift.”
+The drift amount from each correction will be automatically saved to a text file and plotted as a curve in the RELATIVE DEPTH–TIMES panel.<br>
 <video controls width="773" height="453">
   <source src="/images/dc video.mp4" type="video/mp4">
 </video>